ItsEcholot/real-stereo-extended/scripts/README.md

 For example, forcing a pi to run as master can be achieved like this:
 `./pi-run-backend.sh 192.168.x.x --master`

+## `pi-update-frontend.sh`

+Usage: `./pi-update-frontend.sh <ip-address>`

+Synchronizes the local frontend code to the specified raspberry pi using rsync and builds the frontend.
+After an initial run, only changed files will get synced.

 ## `pi-install.sh`

 See [documents/raspberry-pi-setup.md](../documents/raspberry-pi-setup.md) for more information.